After having run both Mom's and Dad's Estates through the

 Find out now whether the person wants to be buried or cremated.
 And is there a specific location they have in mind?
 (Ashes on the Chesapeake, a columbarium in a church, or do we already own a burial plot, etc.) And does the person want a funeral or memorial service, or a big party, or exactly what does the person have in mind?

 LIVING WILLS AND ADVANCED DIRECTIVES: If the person has not done any form of advance directives related to health care, then now's the time to deal with it.
 For more information about Living Wills, Healthcare Powers of Attorney and other Advance Directives, see

 FindLaw - nationwide coverage with excellent FAQ and sample forms

 Every state seems to have their own custom words to describe documents associated with healthcare directives.
-But there are two basic functions that all these documents attempt to cover: 1) documenting what the person's preferences are for things like Do Not Resucitate and keeping you alive in a coma (Living Will), and authorizing someone to serve as the person's proxy (healthcare Power of Attorney).
+But there are two basic functions that all these documents attempt to cover: 1) documenting what the person's preferences are for things like Do Not Resucitate and keeping you alive in a coma (Living Will), and 2) authorizing someone to serve as the person's proxy (Healthcare Power of Attorney).
 The Living Will is nice to have (sometimes), but the Healthcare Power of Attorney is critical.

 HEALTHCARE POWER OF ATTORNEY: At times of extreme medical distress, it's important that someone has the authority to advocate medical and health care issues on the person's behalf.
 Most hospitals won't even tell you what the person's condition is--much less let you know what treatment is being used.
 This is exactly when you need to be able to be told what's going on AND have a say in the matter.
 Your loved one is in no condition to understand or decide those things, and unless you have the right piece of paper all of those decisions will be made by the hospital without you.